KartalY-E/address-api/README.md

 #### Logged in users can

 -   GET     /api/address return all addresses with the user
 -   POST    /api/logout return (username,email) & removes Bearer token

+#### Admins can

+-   POST        /api/address create an address
+-   PUT/PATCH   /api/address/{id} update an address
+-   DELETE      /api/address/{id} delete an address